Leonor2004/FSI_24-25/CTFs/CTF8.md

 ## Recognition

-First we searched in the site for possiblem usernames and a possible username for the admin account.
+First we searched in the site for possible usernames and a possible username for the admin account.
 We found 2 possible users: admin and concerned-hacker.

 <div align="center">
     <figure>